Dr Marek Tesar

 - 2010 University of Auckland Doctoral Scholar award recipient

 - 2009 New Zealand Tertiary College Tinana award for excellence in teaching recipient

 Associate Dean International

-- Serving on relevant Faculty and University Committees associated with this role.
+- Chairing and serving on relevant Faculty and University Committees associated with this role.

 Areas of expertise

 - International and Comparative Research